-In 1897 and 1903 three ancient fragments from Greek versions of the Gospel of
+In 1897 and 1903 three ancient papyrus fragments from Greek copies of the Gospel of

 Thomas were discovered during archeological excavations on the site of an ancient

-town at Oxyrhynchus, Egypt -- a project that eventually recovered over 5000 fragments of
+town at Oxyrhynchus, Egypt.
+These excavations eventually recovered over 5000 papyrus fragments of

-ancient Greek texts, and also included fragments from the Gospel of Mary.
-(Oxyrhynchus was the chief town of its district and the seat of a local governor.
+ancient Greek texts, including both sections from the Gospel of Thomas and fragments from the Gospel of Mary.
+(In ancient times, Oxyrhynchus was the chief town of its district and the seat of a local governor.
 In the Roman period it was a flourishing place with about twenty temples, colonnaded streets, and an open air theatre.
 When Christianity came, it was famous for the numbers of its monks and nuns.
 Most of the papyrus documents found had been discarded in the ancient town's garbage sites.)